Aashmeet/ml-end-to-end-workshop/README.md

 # Data Engineering

-Start a notebook instance and execute it
+Start a notebook instance and execute it -
+  Lab 1 Car Evaluation Data Engineering.ipynb